-What you need to know about installing an air-conditioner in your apartment in Spain
+What you need to know before installing an air-conditioner in your home in Spain

 Looking to move?
 Find your next rental apartment here.

 But what are the rules?
-Is there anything stopping you and why the hell didn’t the previous occupants install one?
+Is there anything stopping you and why on earth didn’t the previous occupants install one?

 If you rent the property: